fullstack-development/developers-roadmap/frontend/middle-3/fp.md

   * What are currently widely used analogues?
 * Does JS have dynamic or lexical scoping?
 Is there some exceptions (consider `this` for example)?it
 * What is the funarg problem?
-  * Why is it divided to upward and downward problems?
+  * Why is it divided into upward and downward problems?
-  * Is funarg problem possible in languages without support of free variables?
+  * Is funarg problem possible in languages without the support of free variables?
   * Is funarg problem possible in languages where function cannot escape its scope?
   * Is funarg problem possible in languages with dynamic scoping?
-* How closures can be emulated?
-What are problems will arise with those approaches?
+* How can closures be emulated?
+What problems will arise in those approaches?
-* Why does mutable closure is a sufficient tool to add concurrency to the language (give examples with JS)?
+* Why is mutable closure the sufficient tool to add concurrency to the language (give examples with JS)?
-* Compare closures and objects?
-What are advantages of each one?
+* Compare closures and objects.
+What are the advantages of each one?

 ### Resources
 * [JS scope: static, dynamic, and runtime-augmented](https://codeburst.io/js-scope-static-dynamic-and-runtime-augmented-5abfee6223fe)